ricardoguerreiro92/bikesharing/README.md

 ### - Trips by Weekday by Customer Type & Gender
 ![weekday_cust_gend](/resources/Trips_by_gender_customer.png)
 ### - Top Starting Locations
-- The following visualisations show us Citibikes are used mostly in Midtown and Lower Manhattan.
+- The following visualizations show us Citibikes are used mostly in Midtown and Lower Manhattan.
 With trips averaging between 4-16 minutes the top starting and ending locations are very close/similar to each other.
 ![start_loc](/resources/Top_starting_locations.png)
 ### - Top Ending Locations
 ![end_loc](/resources/Top_ending_location.png)

 ## Summary
+- In summary we verified the Peak Usage Times for August were between 6 & 9AM and 5 & 7PM.
+Riders use Citibike mainly for commuting purposes, therefore the short Ride Times & Peak Times, and men is who use it the most.
+With this analysis we also verified most of the revenue comes from subscribers which reinforces that Citibike is typically used for work commute.
+- I believe bringing a service such as Citibike to Des Moine could be a good idea considering the fact that the city would become much greener with daily commutes being done on a bicycle, would greatly improve traffic all round and help bring more life into the city with easier and faster access to monuments, museums and other places of interest.

 [Bike Sharing Dashboard](https://public.tableau.com/app/profile/ricardo8283/viz/BikesharingChallenge_16575582271690/NYCCitibikeStory "Bike Sharing Dashboard")